 “The Class of 2022 includes men and women who have excelled in competition, engineering, design, motorcycle adventure and more,” said AMA President and CEO Rob Dingman.
 “Some are champions in many of our premier racing disciplines — motocross, road racing, dirt track and speedway — while others excelled in limit-pushing adventures, and helping riders and teams reach their on-track potential.
 We are honored to recognize these motorcycling greats this Oct.
 28 at the AMA Motorcycle Hall of Fame.”

-The induction ceremony will include a cocktail reception at the AMA Motorcycle Hall of Fame followed by dinner and the induction ceremony at the Violet Township Event Center on Friday evening, with the following day to include an Open House and Class of 2022 installation exhibit in the AMA Hall of Fame Museum on the AMA campus.
+The induction ceremony will include a cocktail reception beginning at 4 p.m. at the AMA Motorcycle Hall of Fame followed by dinner at 6:30 p.m. and the induction ceremony at the Violet Township Event Center on Friday evening.
+The following day includes an Open House and Class of 2022 installation exhibit in the AMA Hall of Fame Museum on the AMA campus.

 Kenny Coolbeth| Dirt Track

 Kenny Coolbeth began his national flat track racing career in 1994, winning the AMA Rookie of

 the Year award.
 He went on to win three AMA Grand National Championship in 2006, 2007 and

 2008 while on the factory Harley-Davidson team.
 Throughout his quarter-century career he